 To reduce the stress of co-parenting, be flexible and resist the urge to compete with your ex-spouse.

 You’ve made the decision to divorce.
 Considered the economic and financial repercussions of that decision.
 But have you considered what it will mean for the child-parent relationship after high-conflict divorce?

 On Father’s Day after divorce, please accept that you may be unable to ease your children’s sadness.
 You haven’t failed: you just aren’t Dad.
 Here are 4 tips to help you and your kids cope with Father’s Day without Dad.

-You certainly don’t have to continue helping your kids by buying gifts for your ex for celebrations like Mother’s Day or Father’s Day, but here are five reasons why you should consider it.
+You certainly don’t have to continue buying gifts for your ex on behalf of your children for celebrations like Mother’s Day or Father’s Day, but here are five reasons why you should consider it.

 There are plenty of things a divorced dad can do to protect his daughter from the damaging effects of long-term conflict during and after divorce.
 A divorced dad can empower his daughter with a willingness to put her interests first by using these strategies.